alobanov/alobanov.github.io/_posts/2025-05-15-daily-dev-report-git-chatgpt.md

 ---

 > As a developer, I often found myself dreading one simple question in daily stand-ups:
-> **"What did you work on yesterday?"**
+> **"- What did you work on yesterday?"**.
-> I’d mentally rewind the day, try to recall commits, branches, context switches — and inevitably forget something.
+> I'd mentally rewind the day, try to recall commits, branches, context switches — and inevitably forget something.

 <div class="spacer"></div>

-So **I built a simple script** that solved the problem once and for all.
+So **I built a [simple script](https://gist.github.com/alobanov/07adf800c7bf84596bf05665563f236d)** that solved the problem once and for all.

 <div class="spacer"></div>